Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Neutrino signal

 A direct connection between the release of the second neutrino burst and the hybrid EOS is the correlation between the post-bounce time for the emission and the onset density.
-EOS with a high onset density, such as RDF-1.1 and RDF-1.2, feature a late PNS collapse and hence a late second neutrino burst release, whereas the opposite holds for EOS with a low onset density, such as RDF-1.9.
+EOSs with a high onset density, such as RDF-1.1 and RDF-1.2, feature a late PNS collapse and hence a late second neutrino burst release, whereas the opposite holds for EOS with a low onset density, such as RDF-1.9.
 The RDF-1.8 EOS is somewhat in between RDF-1.2 and RDF-1.9, as shown in Fig.~\ref{fig:fit_1}.
-The actual values for onset density $\rho_{\rm onset}$ and the PNS collapse $\rho_{\rm collapse}$ are listed in Table~\ref{tab:results} in Appendix~\ref{sec:appendix_results}, and the post-bounce times for the release of the burst $t_{\rm burst}$ are given in Table~\ref{tab:fit}.
-This linear dependence can be understood since the mass accretion rate, which determines the post-bounce evolution modulo the compressibility of the hadronic EOS, depends linearly on density.
+The actual values for onset density $\rho_{\rm onset}$ and the PNS collapse $\rho_{\rm collapse}$ are listed in Table~\ref{tab:results} in sec~\ref{sec:systematics}, and the post-bounce times for the release of the burst $t_{\rm burst}$ are given in Table~\ref{tab:fit}.
+This linear dependence between the central density growth and the timescale to reach conditions of the QCD phase transition as well as the PNS collapse, respectively, Equation~\eqref{eq:fit1}, is a consequence of the growth of the PNS mass due to the continuous mass accretion onto the PNS, resulting in the continuous steepening of the gravitational potential, and the incompressibility of matter at high density, given by the nuclear EOS.
+It is given by the compression modulus and its density dependence, which for SN matter has two contributions, a symmetric matter and asymmetry components \citep[for details, c.f.,][and references therein]{Haensel1979PhLB81}.
+The former can be expressed as a power law in terms of the baryon density, depending on the nuclear model, while the latter depends on the charge density, i.e. the baryon density and $Y_e$.
+In RMF models the baryon chemical potential can be expressed in terms of the quasi-particle Fermi gas contributions as well as interaction contributions due to the mesons, from where the dependence on density can be understood semi-analytically, which has been shown in \citet{Dexheimer2008PhRvC77}.
+The outlier here is {\tt s75.0}, which has a much lower mass accretion rate than any other model explored in this study.
+This results in a spread of the onset density in the range of $\rho_{\rm onset}\simeq 5.4 - 5.8 \times 10^{14}$~g~cm$^{-3}$ for the RDF-1.2 models, and an overall uncertainty of $\rho_{\rm onset}\simeq 4.2 - 6.2 \times 10^{14}$~g~cm$^{-3}$ across all simulations, with an error well within 95\% confidence level from the linear fit for any model.